 The sport of horseback archery is open to all.
-No previous riding or archery experience is necessary, though it is preferable to get a good grounding in both before attempting to put the two together.
-You do not need to own your own horse, though we are happy to assist those members who own a horse to train it up for mounted archery.
+No previous riding or archery experience is necessary, although it is preferable to get a good grounding in both before attempting to put the two together.
+You do not need to own your own horse, although we are happy to assist those members who own a horse to train it up for mounted archery.
 The BHAA maintains a list of affiliated schools and clubs.
 If you do not have a group near you, then it’s still possible to get started in horseback archery:

 - Get together with few like-minded friends who are interested in having a go!